collective/collective.recipe.plonesite/collective/recipe/plonesite/README.txt

     The id of an admin user that will be used as the 'Manager'.
 Default: admin

 products-initial
-    A list of products to quickinstall just after initial site creation
+    A list of products to quickinstall just after initial site creation.
+See above for information about the product name format [2]_.

 profiles-inital
-    A list of GenericSetup profiles to run just after initial site creation
+    A list of GenericSetup profiles to run just after initial site creation.
+See above for informaion on the expected profile id format [1]_.

 products
-    A list of products to quickinstall each time buildout is run
+    A list of products to quickinstall each time buildout is run.
+See above for information about the product name format [2]_.

 profiles
-    A list of GenericSetup profiles to run each time buildout is run
+    A list of GenericSetup profiles to run each time buildout is run.
+See above for informaion on the expected profile id format [1]_.

 instance
     The name of the instance that will run the script.
 Default: instance